Editor’s Note: This blog has been updated as of June 2021.

-Replace your windshield wipers every six months at your auto repair shop.
+Replace your windshield wipers every year.

 Never use your windshield wipers as ice scrapers.
 Keep an ice scraper handy and in your car at all times.
 Using your windshield wipers to help remove ice and snow will damage and ruin your wipers.

-Signs that you need new wiper blades:
+Some signs that you need new wiper blades installed include: